-Under the International Ballast Water Management Convention (the "Convention") the majority of areas in which our vessels operate are subject to rules governing the release of ballast waters in an effort to control the spread of marine organisms from areas in which they are native to areas where they could become an invasive species.
-While such controls were historically addressed by flushing ballast tanks mid-ocean, recent rule changes will require the installation of water treatment systems on all vessels with installation dates based on the dry-docking schedule for the vessels, generally no later than 2024.
-All of Algoma's international vessels are scheduled for ballast water treatment systems to be installed at their next docking.
+Under the International Ballast Water Management Convention (the "Convention") the majority of areas in which our vessels operate are subject to rules governing the release of ballast water in an effort to control the spread of non-native and potentially invasive aquatic organisms.
+While such controls were historically addressed by flushing ballast tanks mid-ocean, recent rule changes require the installation of ballast water treatment systems ("BWTS") on all vessels with installation dates based on the dry-docking schedule for the vessels, generally no later than 2024.
+All of Algoma's international vessels either have installed BWTS are scheduled for systems to be installed at their next docking.